Mike Faist: Work as a writer

 Faist writes short stories and has stated that it is important for an actor to write in order to understand scripts.
-He helped to establish a playwright's festival, the Ohio Artists Gathering, which he described as "a one-week theater festival bringing artists from New York and LA and integrating them with local actors, writers, and directors".
+He helped to establish a playwright's festival, the Ohio Artists Gathering, which he described as "a one-week theater festival bringing artists from New York and LA and integrating them with local actors, writers, and directors."
 The first festival was held in Columbus, Ohio in 2018.
+His Bikeriders director Jeff Nichols shared in an interview that Faist was writing a screenplay and might want to become a filmmaker himself.